JocysCom/VsReferenceManager/README.md

 ## Visual Studio 2022

-New Visual Studio 2022 is 64-bit.
+New Visual Studio 2022 is 64-bit application and no longer limited to ~4gb of memory.
 Video of Visual Studio 2022 opening a solution with 1,600 projects and ~300k files:

 <img alt="Solution From" src="ReferenceManager/Documents/Images/VS2022_1600proj_300K_files.gif" width="640" height="360">